-Mr. Goldberg was elected a director of Almost Family in 1997 and served continuously until the merger with LHC Group.
-Mr. Goldberg is the managing member of the law firm of Goldberg Simpson in Louisville, Kentucky.
+Mr. Goldberg was elected a director of Almost Family in 1997 and served continuously through the merger with LHC Group.
+Mr. Goldberg is the managing member of the law firm of Goldberg Simpson in Louisville, Ky.
 He joined the firm in 1975 and has served as managing partner/managing member since 1991.
 Mr. Goldberg’s practice primarily includes general commercial litigation and employment law.
 He graduated from Indiana University with a Bachelor of Arts in history and earned his law degree from the University of Louisville.
 Mr. Goldberg’s legal background brings a different perspective to the board.
 His expertise in labor, employment, and business law provides the board important regulatory and governance experience.

 Clifford S. Holtz was elected a director for Almost Family in 2017, and joined the LHC Group board when the two companies finalized their merger in April 2018.
 Mr. Holtz currently serves as chief operating officer for the American Red Cross in Washington, DC.
 He has served in various leadership positions at the American Red Cross since joining the organization in 2011.
 Mr. Holtz's previous experience includes serving as president of North American enterprise sales for Nortel Networks Corp., in Denver and as president of metro markets for AT&T Corp., in New York.
 He earned a BS in business administration (magna cum laude) from State University of New York at Albany and an MBA with concentrations in marketing and management information systems from the University of Chicago.

 Mr. Indest has testified before the U.S. House of Representatives Ways and Means Subcommittee on healthcare issues and was co-chairman of the Louisiana Task Force on Ethics, overseeing compliance issues applicable to home health and hospice in the state of Louisiana.
 He formerly served on the board of directors of the National Association of Home and Hospice Care.
 Mr. Indest is a registered nurse with a master’s degree in health services administration from the University of St. Francis.

 Brent Turner was appointed a director in 2014.
-He recently served as president of Acadia Healthcare Company, Inc., one of the country’s leading providers of inpatient behavioral healthcare.
-He previously served as the executive vice president, finance and administration of Psychiatric Solutions, Inc., from 2005 to 2010, and as vice president, treasurer and investor relations of Psychiatric Solutions from 2003 to 2005.
-From late 2008 through 2010, Mr. Turner also served as the division president of Psychiatric Solutions, overseeing facilities in Texas, Illinois, and Minnesota.
+Mr. Turner currently serves as Chief Executive Officer for Summit BHC, a leading provider of behavioral health services.
+He also served as president of Acadia Healthcare Company, Inc., one of the country’s leading providers of inpatient behavioral healthcare, from 2011 to 2019.
+He also previously served as the executive vice president, finance and administration of Psychiatric Solutions, Inc., from 2005 to 2010, and as vice president, treasurer and investor relations of Psychiatric Solutions from 2003 to 2005.
+From late 2008 through 2010, Mr. Turner served as the division president of Psychiatric Solutions, Texas, Illinois, and Minnesota.